 - During the termination process, did your employer damage your reputation or good standing in the community?
 If you were libeled, you have the right to file a wrongful termination claim and possibly win a defamation suit.

-If you determine you have been wrongfully terminated, the first step is to hire a reputable employment attorney in Los Angeles.
+If you determine you have been wrongfully terminated, the first step is to hire a wrongful termination attorney in Orange County.

 Work with a Wrongful Termination Lawyer Today

-At Rubin Law, our experienced attorneys handle wrongful termination claims in Los Angeles and the surrounding areas.
+At Rubin Law, our experienced wrongful termination lawyer in Orange County handles wrongful termination claims in Orange County and the surrounding areas.
 Our firm has an established track record of outstanding service for those battling harassment, discrimination, and wrongful termination.